fazildgr8/realsense_explorer_bot/README.md

  - **/jointState_to_servos** - The node which converts three servo joint position from the /joint_state_publisher to 3-DOF manipulator hardware controlled by servo motor driver connected directly to Jetson Nano through I2C communication.

 ## Robot Perception
+The following launch starts the Realsense Camera and Point cloud stream
 ```
 roslaunch realsense_camera2 rs_camera.launch filters:=pointcloud
 ```